felixjhoffmann/SustainableTourism/README.md

 - Crawling (Python)
   - Collecting links to listings in 37 countries (TO BE ADDED)
-  - Scraping content of listings (TO BE ADDED)
+  - Scraping content of listings (Scraping_Listings.ipynb)

 - Analysis (Python)
   - Unsupervised learning (TO BE ADDED)